RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 ### Using OpenShift routes

 1. Make sure your Redis Enterprise cluster (REC) has a different name (`<rec-name.namespace>`) than any other participating clusters.
 If not, you'll need to manually rename the REC or move it to a different namespace.
             You can check your new REC name with:
     ```
-    oc get rec -o=jsonpath='{.metadata.name}
+    oc get rec -o=jsonpath='{.metadata.name}'
     ```

     After changing the REC name or namespace, reapply [scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml) to the namespace to reestablish security privileges.